SIU Edwardsville Cougars: Legacy of AD Brad Hewitt

 In August 2002, Assistant Vice Chancellor for University Relations Dr. Bradley Hewitt, an SIUE administrator since 1989, was appointed Director of Intercollegiate Athletics, the 7th in the school's history.
 With his appointment, Dr. Hewitt was assigned the twofold task of returning SIUE athletics to the glory of the 1970s & 80's, when the Cougars won 16 NCAA championships, and expanding that success through the entire spectrum of the university's athletic program.
 During the first six years of his term, SIUE sent Cougar teams or individual athletes to 48 NCAA Division II championship competitions.
 The Cougars earned 3 top-15 finishes in the U.S. Sports Academy Directors' Cup, and they twice won both the GLVC All-Sports Trophy and the Commissioner's Cup.
 And... in 2007, the softball team won the NCAA Division II National Championship – SIUe's first national title since 1989.

 In the Fall of 2007, Dr. Hewitt was assigned new tasks – preparing Cougar athletics for entry into NCAA Division I competition and arranging for affiliation with a Division I athletic conference.
 The softball and men's soccer were able to be "fast-tracked" into Division I competition, with all other sports becoming full members of Division I in the Fall of 2012.
 Membership was secured for all but 2 teams in the Ohio Valley Conference in July 2008; in November 2008, the men's soccer team gained associate membership in the Missouri Valley Conference; in June 2011, the wrestling team was accepted as an associate member of the Southern Conference.

 A 1981 mathematics graduate of Central Missouri State University (now the University of Central Missouri), Hewitt also earned his master's degree in athletic administration from CMSU in 1982 and received his Ph.D. in education from Southern Illinois University Carbondale in 1994; he is also a 2006 executive management graduate of the Sports Management Institute.
 Prior to coming to SIUE, he was an athletic administrator and coach at Morningside College (Iowa), SIUC, and CMSU.
 At SIUE, Dr Hewitt served as an assistant athletic director, acting CEO of the SIUE Foundation, acting Vice Chancellor of University Relations, adjunct professor in Kinesiology and Health Education, acting Alumni Director, as well as doing double-duty of Assistant Vice Chancellor for University Relations and Director of Intercollegiate Athletics.

-After 22 of his thirty years at SIUE served in the athletic department, with the last seventeen years as adhletic Director, Dr. Hewitt retired on June 30, 2019.
+After 22 of his thirty years at SIUE served in the athletic department, with the last seventeen years as athletic Director, Dr. Hewitt retired on June 30, 2019.